-The COVID-19 pandemic has us all at home and if you’re working, it’s a huge change.
-In addition to being isolated from co-workers and friends, this disruption from regular working routines can cause added anxiety and stress.
+The COVID-19 pandemic has us all at home more than ever, and when it comes to working from home it can be a huge change.
+According to Forbes, the percentage of workers permanently working from home is expected to double in 2021 and 74% of companies plan to permanently shift employees to remote work after the pandemic ends.
+In addition to being isolated from co-workers and friends, this change in working routines can cause added anxiety and stress.
 Here are some helpful ways to stay physically and mentally healthy while working from home.

 Setting a regular routine helps create a psychological barrier between your work and home life.
 You should try to keep the same pre-and post-work routine as you had prior to working from home, including setting an alarm, showering and getting dressed in the morning, working out before or after work hours, or whatever your typical schedule included.
-Working in your pajamas all day might be comfortable, but it can decrease motivation and productiveness throughout the day.
+Working in your pajamas all day might be comfortable every once in a while, but it can decrease motivation and productiveness throughout the day.

 Communicate with your co-workers and boss about how you are going to work.
 This can include your working hours, your preferred method of communication with them, and your home situation (i.e. kids, spouse or pet).
 You cannot guarantee that your work or calls will be interruption-free, and that’s ok.
 Everyone is in the same boat.
 Being open and honest with your colleagues about the difficulties this new way of working poses will help reduce anxiety and ensure everyone is on the same page.

 3. Create an office space.